-Abuse is the cruel (unkind) and violent (angry) treatment of another person.
-When you abuse someone you disrespect their body, their feelings, or their safety.
+Abuse is the violent and unkind treatment of another person.
+When you abuse someone, you disrespect their body, their feelings, or their safety.
 The person abusing you could be a parent, a family member, a teacher or even a member of your community.

 It’s important for you to know that if someone abuses you, it is never your fault.
 It is not because of something you did.